 These could also be served as a curry with gravy.

-See onion gravy recipe - HERE
+See how to make the onion gravy paste - Here

-I made a simple onion gravy and added all the spice powders and salt.
+Note: I made a simple onion gravy and added all the spice powders and salt.

 Cut the Nargisi kababs into halves and pour the gravy over them.